jwadolowski/cookbook-cq/README.md

 Allows for CRX package manipulation using CRX Package Manager API.

 Key features:

-* package specific details (name, group, version) are always extracted from `/META-INF/vault/properties.xml` inside ZIP file and/or CRX Package Manager API for already uploaded/installed packages, so you don't have to define that anywhere else.
+* package specific details (name, group, version) are always extracted from ZIP file `/META-INF/vault/properties.xml`, so you don't have to define that anywhere else.
 All you need is an URL to your package
 * packages are automatically downloaded from remote (`http://`, `https://`) or local (`file://`) sources.
 If HTTP(S) source requires basic auth it is also